CanyonCasa/CNC-controller/README.md

   - **SSH**: Make sure Secure Shell (SSH) is enabled to access the controller remotely.
   - **tmux**: Installing and configuring tmux makes it possible to perform lasting shell operations, such as running the server, which do not end when the remote login session ends.
 Install tmux and then enable and start the (/etc/systemd/system) tmux.service.
 It will run the (/usr/local/bin) tmuxuser script and start a tmux session for each user having a .tmux.init file in their home directory when the RPi boots.
 When starting a SSH session run (/usr/local/bin) gotmux to reconnect to the prior session.
   - **fonts**: Prefered web fonts, such as the default AndaleMono may need to be installed in /usr/share/fonts/...
   - **node**: You may need to install node.
 If using nvm or other version manager, you will need to provide a link to the version you wish to use for non-interactive bash shells, such as tmux panes.
+Also, if you wish the server to restart automatically with crashes you will need a monitor library, such as node-supervisor.
     - **libs**: Node requires the additional install of the serialport and websockets libraries, under the CNC-controller server bin folder.
   - **repo**: Clone this repo to the local user.
+  - **kiosk service**: If you wish to have the kiosk restart automatically upon crashing, install the (rpi_scripts) kiosk service.

 ## SERVER
 The [server/bin] cnc.js file, with various other libs, implements a NodeJS-based websever with Websockets.
 The server does not require any code modification for use, just proper definition of the[server/restricted] config.js file that provides all the setup needed to run.
 Before use install NodeJS.
 Then install the NodeJS dependencies from the CNC-controller/server/bin folder, which will place the modules in the node_modules folder under bin.